Installing a Springer Front End On Your Chopper

 Our personal favorite springer front end is the vintage styled springer front end.
 This is an extremely close replica to the Knucklehead springers of yesteryear.
 Manufactured by Mid USA, the vintage springer is styled with the iconic Harley cast style springer perch and triple trees.

 At Throttle Addiction we fit the vintage springer up to one of our recent chopper builds.
 The evolution big twin chopper is sporting a Paughco frame with 30 degrees of rake.
-We are running a 21" wheel up from and a 16" wheel out back, so we chose the 22" length springer.
+We are running a 21" wheel up front and a 16" wheel out back, so we chose the 22" length springer.

 Additionally, we chose to run our own riser-less Throttle Addiction 11" T Bars.
 They give you a tight aggressive riding stance.
 A slight 2” pullback slightly relaxes the wrists for a more comfortable grip.
 At 26” wide, you'll have ample control without the "I'm about to hug a sumo wrestler" riding position that comes with wider bars.